Souvignier gris: Originally reported lineage

 while Zähringer is a crossing between Gewürztraminer and Riesling.

 The other supposed parent, Cabernet Sauvignon, would have made Souvignier gris a grandchild variety of the white variety Sauvignon blanc and the red variety Cabernet Franc.

 Synonyms

-As a relatively recently created grape crossing, Souvignier gris is not known under many other names with only the breeding codes FR 392-83 and Freiburg 392-83 being listed as officially recognized synonyms by the Vitis International Variety Catalogue (VIVC).
+As a relatively recently created grape crossing, Souvignier gris is not known under many other names with only the breeding codes FR 392-83 and Freiburg 392-83, or even Morelle Rose (in Jura wine), being listed as officially recognized synonyms by the Vitis International Variety Catalogue (VIVC).